 - Peanut butter: You’ll want to use a creamy peanut butter for these chewy chocolate chip granola bars.
 Natural or traditional peanut butter will work.

-- Honey: Sweetens the granola bars and adds a subtly floral flavor.
+- Honey: Sweetens the granola bars and helps bind them together.

 - Cocoa powder: Be sure to use unsweetened cocoa powder.